UNINETTSigma2/documentation/code_development/guides/rocm_smi_lumi.md

 Key elements of the `monitored_job_script.sh` script:

-1. We define a `gpu_monitoring` function (line 10) to capture GPU usage data.
+1. We define a `gpu_monitoring` function (line 16) to capture GPU usage data.
-2. The `--csv` flag in the `rocm-smi` command (line 18) is used to format the output as comma-separated values, making it easier to parse and analyze later.
+2. The `--csv` flag in the `rocm-smi` command (line 21) is used to format the output as comma-separated values, making it easier to parse and analyze later.
-3. The loop on lines 17-20 ensures that GPU data is captured at regular intervals until the job completes.
+3. The loop on lines 23-26 ensures that GPU data is captured at regular intervals until the job completes.
-4. The function is exported (line 23) so that it can be called across different nodes within the job.
+4. The function is exported (line 29) so that it can be called across different nodes within the job.
-5. The `nodes` variable (line 26) holds the expanded list of node names.
-6. The monitoring is initiated on each node using `srun` (lines 28).
+5. In lines 32-35 we expand the node range into individual nodes using the `expand_nodes.sh` script.
+Then we initiate the monitoring on each node in a loop using `srun`.

 Note on ROCm-SMI flags: